 Your secret weapon for the sweatiest, stinkiest days, this sleek stick provides 24-hour odor protection.
 The formula leverages calming ginger root and bisabolol from German chamomile to soothe easily irritated skin.

 We like the distinctive scents in this line, especially Redwood and Stone.
+Even better?
+The deodorant boasts more than 1,100 five-star ratings.

 Buy it: Amazon.com; Price: $16 for a three-pack